TheLastProject/SimplePresenter/README.txt

 == Changelog ==

-= 1.5 =
+= 1.5.1 =
-* Enhancement - Add custom capability (manage_simplepresenter) to allow more control over who can manage it
-* Fix - Regression in 1.4.2 causing the feature image to not be shown
+* Fix - Sizing issues with YouTube videos and the likes
-* Fix - Improve reliability loading embeds/iframes